allanmosesfernandes/portfolio2025/posts/build-your-resume-using-markdown.md

 ### Project setup
 ---
-All you need is these two packages `npm i node-pandoc puppeteer` We need `node-pandoc` to interface with Pandoc (a universal document converter) and `puppeteer` to automate the conversion of HTML to PDF.
+All you need are these two packages:  `npm i node-pandoc puppeteer` We need `node-pandoc` to interface with Pandoc (a universal document converter) and `puppeteer` to automate the conversion of HTML to PDF.

 *Note: Make sure you have `pandoc` installed on your machine, as `node-pandoc` depends on the local `pandoc` installation.